mveeprojects/ScalaSBTDockerCompose/README.md

 The endpoint that is implemented can be called by curling (GET) `http://localhost:8080/hello`, or by copying this into your browser.

-An SBT Alias has been added to demonstrate combining the SBT commands from the docker compose plugin with commands from [SBT integrationTest](https://www.scala-sbt.org/1.x/docs/Testing.html#Integration+Tests) (for example) to form a simple command to build and run the app under test, followed by running tests, and then finally shutting all containers down.
+An SBT Alias has been added to demonstrate combining the SBT commands from the docker compose plugin with commands from [SBT integrationTest](https://www.scala-sbt.org/1.x/docs/Testing.html#Integration+Tests) (for example) to form a concise command to build and run the app under test, followed by running tests, and then finally shutting all containers down.
 All of this can be achieved by just running `sbt "runItTests"` in this example.

 ### Steps to implement SBT Docker Compose